-Syntax Element Description see the corresponding table in the section Rules for Arithmetic Assignments, Data Transfer in the Programming Guide .
-The names of the variables in the invoking object and the subprogram may be different.
-If parameter values that have been modified in the subprogram are to be passed back to the invoking object, you have to define these fields with BY VALUE RESULT.
-When BY VALUE is specified without RESULT, it is not possible to pass modified parameter values back to the invoking object (regardless of the AD specification; see also below).
-Note: With BY VALUE, an internal copy of the parameter values is created.
-The subprogram accesses this copy and can modify it, but this will not affect the original parameter values in the invoking object.
-With BY VALUE RESULT, an internal copy is likewise created, however, after termination of the subprogram, the original parameter values are overwritten by the (modified) values of the copy.
-For both ways of passing parameters, the fo ollowing applies: If a group is specified as operand2 , the individual fields contained in that group are passed the subprogram; that is, for each of these fields a corresponding field must be defined in the subprogram's parameter data area.
-In the parameter data area of the invoked sul within a REDEFINE block. oprogram, a redefinition of groups is only permitted If an array is passed, its number of dimensions and occurrences in the subprogram's parameter data area must be the same as in the CALLNAT parameter list.
-Note: If multiple occurrences of an array that is defined as part of an indexed group are pa with the CALLNAT statement, the corresponding fields in the subprogram's parameter damust not be redefined, as this would lead to the wrong addresses being passed.
-When the option PCHECK of the COMPOPT command is set to ON, the compiler will check th number, format, length and array index bounds of the parameters that are specified in a CALL statement.
-Also, the OPTIONAL feature of the DEFINE DATA PARAMETER statement is consider in the parameter check.
-AD= Attribute Definition: If operand2 is a variable, you can mark it is n one of the following ways: Non-modifiable, see session parameter AD=0.
-Note: Internally, AD=0 is processed in the same way as BY VALUE (see parameter-data-definition in the description of the DEFINE DATA statement).
-AD=M Modifiable, see session parameter AD=M. This is the default setting.
-AD=A Input only, see session parameter AD=A. If operand2 is a constant, AD cannot be exp. licitly specified.
+Syntax Description Element the Programming Guide .
+The names of the values that he passed back to the invoking object, you have Rules for Arithmetic Assignments, Data Transfer in riables in the invoking object and the subprogram have been modified in the subprogram are to be we to define these fields with BY VALUE RESULT.
+LT, it is not possible to pass modified parameter less of the AD specification; see also below).
+Note: With BY VALUE, an internal copy of th e parameter values is created.
+The subprogram will not affect the original parameter values in , an internal copy is likewise created, however, inal parameter values are overwritten by the For both ways of passing parameters, the following owing applies: idual fields contained in that group are passed to ds a corresponding field must be defined in the In the parameter data area of the invoked subp within a REDEFINE block. program, a redefinition of groups is only permitted If an array is passed, its number of dimensions and occurrences in the subprogram's parameter data area must be the same as in the CALLNAT parameter list.
+Note: If multiple occurrences of an array that is defined as part of an indexed group are pass with the CALLNAT statement, the corresponding fields in the subprogram's parameter data are must not be redefined, as this would lead to the wrong addresses being passed.
+When the option PCHECK of the COMPOPT command is set to ON, the compiler will check the number, format, length and array index bounds of the parameters that are specified in a CALLNA statement.
+Also, the OPTIONAL feature of the DEFINE DATA PARAMETER statement is considere in the parameter check.
+AD= Attribute Definition: If operand2 is a variable, you can mark it in o one of the following ways: AD=0 Non-modifiable, see session parameter AD=0.
+Note: Internally, AD=0 is processed in the sat way as BY VALUE (see parameter-data-definition in the description of the DEFINE DATA statement AD=M Modifiable, see session parameter AD=M. This is the default setting.
+AD=A Input only, see session parameter AD=A. If operand2 is a constant, AD cannot be explicitly specified.
 For constants AD=0 always applies.